BCCVL/rabbitmq/README.rst

 Running the container
 ---------------------

-When starting the containe we sholud specify ``-h/--hostname`` explicitly for each daemon so that we don't get a random hostname.
+When starting the container we should specify ``-h/--hostname`` explicitly for each daemon so that we don't get a random hostname.
 The hostname is used as RabbitMQ node name, which is used as storage location for the Mnesia database.

 Build
 -----

 .. code-block:: Shell

-  docker build -t hub.bccvl.org.au/rabbitmq/rabbitmq:3.6.0 .
+  docker build -t hub.bccvl.org.au/rabbitmq/rabbitmq:3.6.1 .

 Publish
 -------

 .. code-block:: Shell

-  docker push hub.bccvl.org.au/rabbitmq/rabbitmq:3.6.0
+  docker push hub.bccvl.org.au/rabbitmq/rabbitmq:3.6.1